Stepping stone year

 Does it surprise you?

-Does it surprise you that the fog here is natural
+Does it surprise you that the fog here

 an extra cloud, a wet blanket